purplediane/purplediane.github.io/_posts/2018-09-25-djangocon_eats.md

 [Eclipse Chocolate][eclipse] In South Park.
 Delicious food and lots of chocolate options.
 PurpleDiane says *Super Yum!
 If you love chocolate, you'll love this place!* (Thanks to @hayleydenb for the reminder, I don't know how I forgot to add it.)

-Best Chinese food is in the Kearney Mesa area.
+Some of the best Chinese food is in the Kearney Mesa area.
 PurpleDiane recommends the first 3 places for dinner or Dim Sum (lunch only):

 [Emerald Seafood Chinese][emerald] PurpleDiane has been going here for ~~mumble~~ many years.
 Great dim sum, roast duck and (of course) seafood.